kenkwma/kenkwma/README.md

 - 👋 Hello!
 I am Ken Ma.
-I have a PhD in physics, and ample experience in research and project management
+I want to learn and work in data science, ML, and AI related jobs.
 - 👀 I’m interested in all kinds of interesting things in the world or the universe!
 - 📫 How to reach me: (last name)(first name)@gmail.com
 - 😄 Pronouns: He/ him/ his